teracyhq-incubator/teracy-dev-k8s/docs/sso.md

 The `k8s_ca_pem` content is retrieved from the `inventory/artifacts/admin.conf` file by using base64 decoding of the `client-certificate-data`.
 For example: `$ echo '<data>' | base64 --decode`

-The `dex-ca.crt` value is base64 encoded from the `dex-ca.pem` file.
+The `dex-ca.crt` value is encoded by base64 from the `dex-ca.pem` file.

-After that:
+Then execute the following command:

 ```
-helm upgrade --install --namespace dex login charts/dex-k8s-authenticator -f dex-k8s-authenticator.yaml
+$ helm upgrade --install --namespace dex login charts/dex-k8s-authenticator -f dex-k8s-authenticator.yaml
 ```

-then open https://login.k8s.local for the k8s login instruction.
+After that, open https://login.k8s.local for the k8s login instruction.

 Remember to assign roles for the authenticated users to access the k8s cluster, for example: